rogmide/springboard/ReactJS/Assessment/react-1/conceptual.md

 - What is React?
 When and why would you use it?

+	- React.js is an open-source JavaScript library that is used to build user interfaces by creating reusable UI components.
+Developers can create large web applications that can change data, without reloading the page.
+React is fast, scalable, and straightforward.
+	- I will use ReactJS because is simple to grasp right away.
+The component-based approach, well-defined lifecycle, and use of just plain JavaScript make React very easy to learn, is simple to learn but with time and practice I know I can make very complex applications in the future.

 - What is Babel?

+	- Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

 - What is JSX?

+	- JSX (JavaScript Syntax Extension) is a React extension to the JavaScript language syntax which provides a way to structure component rendering using syntax familiar to many developers.

 - How is a Component created in React?

+	 - Write a JavaScript function using normal JS function except that it return a JSX React Element.

+	- Sample

+		  import React from "react";
+		  function myComponent(){
+  			return <div> Hello World!!! </div>;
+		  }

 - What are some difference between state and props?